FlZtz/Hybrid_Elusive_Case_Repair_Method/README.md

 ### Creating Executable

-To create an executable (.exe) file for the `scripts/train.py` script, you can use pyinstaller.
-Follow these steps:
+To create an executable (.exe) file for the `scripts/train.py` script, use pyinstaller:

 1. Install `pyinstaller` if you haven't already:
    ```bash